Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-CalvaDOS/README.md

 One known defect is still open — see the issues.
 Everything else that has been tested works.
 You can run it via my own sdltrs-MultiHDC emulator which has the OMTI controller aside the XEBEC.

 However, this is a reconstruction, not a recovered original.
 The 1986 CalvaDOS binaries have not turned up, and nothing in this repository claims to be them.
-Including the boot logo you see in this REEADME it's out of my memory.
+Including the boot logo you see in this README it's out of my memory.

 ## A little history